Melita is a writer, director, painter and performer.

-She's a graduate of VCA (BA -Fine Arts), NIDA (Directing) and UTS (MA – Creative Writing).
+She's a graduate of Swinburne (Advanced Certificate in Art And Design), VCA (BA -Fine Arts), NIDA (Directing) and UTS (MA – Creative Writing).

 Melita's first love is art, performance and writing.
 She went to VCA to become a famous painter and NIDA to become a famous director.
 While she is famous at neither of these things, and not actually famous, she really loved doing that shit.

-She's in her happy place writing plays, performing stories about her obsession with Australia's Shit Tourism, directing other people‘s plays, writing about travel (while travelling) and she delights in interviewing interesting people.
+She's in her happy place writing plays, painting, performing stories about her obsession with Australia's Shit Tourism and performance poetry, directing other people‘s plays, writing about travel (while travelling) and she delights in interviewing interesting people.

 Directing credits include: Ljubicica: Wild Violet (Casula Powerhouse, ’17, Melbourne Cabaret Festival, ’16, Seymour Centre, Winner BEST MUSIC Sydney Fringe ‘15) Bread & Butter (ASYLUM, Apocalypse Theatre) ’15, Why Torture is Wrong, and The People Who Love Them by Christopher Durang (New Theatre) ’14, MilkMilkLemonade by Joshua Conkel (New Theatre) ’13, Sugarbomb (TRS) ‘04, Top Shorts - ‘Rocket Baby’ by Caleb Lewis (Naked Theatre Company/TRS) ‘03, Solitude in Blue (Griffin) ‘02, Spunks by Rebel Wilson (Push Up Theatre) ‘02, cover, girl (B Sharp, ‘01 & Adelaide Cabaret Festival, ‘02) Swing Girl (Griffin) ‘01.
 Assistant Director to the Opera Project, ‘01, Assistant Director to Barrie Kosky, There is No Need to Wake Up (Olympic Arts Festival, Sydney Opera House) ’00.